stefanljusic10/Task-manager/README.md

 </pre>

 ## Additional functionalities
-1. Search bar - reusable component which helps in searching employees by name or tasks by title
+1. Search bar - reusable component which helps searching employees by name or tasks by title
-2. Employee dropdown - sort employees by their salaries or age
+2. Employee dropdown - sort employees by their salaries or age in ascending or descending order
 3. One task can be assigned to more employees